variant-database/vdb/Query_Commands.md

 <br />
 #### \<cluster>`lineage`\<Pango lineage>   → cluster

 Searches the specified cluster (or all viruses if no cluster is given) for viruses belonging to the specified Pango lineage.
 A program switch determines whether viruses in sublineages are returned (by default sublineages are included).
+Lineage names with periods are autodetected, so the keyword `lineage` can be omitted in combined commands.
 <br />

 ## Commands to find mutation patterns